Geometrical Bell inequalities for arbitrarily many qudits with different outcome strategies: Outocme Strategies

-We first consider the case of traditional von Neumann measurements where the outcomes are simply scalars and the correlation function $E(\alpha_1, \dots, \alpha_N)$ is the expectation value of the local outcomes.
+We first consider the case of traditional von Neumann measurements, where the outcomes are simply scalars and the correlation function is the expectation value of the local outcomes.
 We study these observables, for which one-dimensional subspace is distinguished from the rest by an eigenvalue:

-Let us remark that all strategies will involve outcomes, which sum up to 0.
-Only then can we associate the ratio between the quantum and the maximum local realistic value with a strength of violation and robustness against the white noise.
+Let us remark that all strategies will involve outcomes, which sum up to $0$.
+Only then can we associate the ratio between the quantum and the maximum LR value with a strength of violation and robustness against the white noise.
+This is due to the fact that since our local observables are traceless.
+Then, for the generalized Werner states in the form of $\rho=p\ket{\psi}\bra{\psi}+(1-p)\openone/d^N$, a convex combination of an entangled pure state $\ket{\psi}$ and white noise, the mean values are scaled by factor $p$ (no contribution from the white noise due to the traceless).
+This results in the left-hand side of the geometrical condition (\ref{eq:geo_eq}) scales as $p^2$, while the right-hand side as $p$.